The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Methodology

+Constraining the ULA fraction requires us to predict the massive dark matter halo number density in the corresponding model.
 We introduce ULAs in the cluster abundance cosmological pipeline by implementing a modified version of the power spectrum used to produce the HMF \citep{Diehl2021}.
-The HMF is a differential quantity describing the abundance of dark matter halos per unit mass and redshift (see Eq.~\ref{eq:halo_mass_function}).
-In the eRASS1 cosmological analysis (\citetalias{Ghirardini2024}), the HMF is computed using the {\it Core Cosmology Library} ({\texttt {pyCCL}}) \citep{Chisari2019pyCCL}, which obtains the linear matter power spectrum using the Boltzmann solver \texttt{CAMB} \citep{Lewis2011CAMB}.
-In its standard implementation, \texttt{CAMB} does not include ULAs.

-In this work, we instead use {\texttt {axionCAMB}} \citep{Grin2022axionCAMB}, a modified version of {\texttt {CAMB}} that adds the evolution of primordial density fluctuations caused by an axion field to the Boltzmann solver.
+This framework provides us with the proper transfer function and growth of structure models.
+In practice, we use {\texttt {axionCAMB}} \citep{Grin2022axionCAMB}, a modified version of {\texttt {CAMB}} that adds the evolution of primordial density fluctuations caused by an axion field to the Boltzmann solver.
 The effect of ULAs on the HMF is illustrated in Fig.~\ref{fig:hmf} for different ULA masses $m_\mathrm{a}$ and ULA relic densities \oax.
-We use {\texttt {axionCAMB}} to modify the Hubble rate as a function of redshift $H(z)$ for a Universe with dark matter composed of ULAs.
-Using an updated Hubble rate ensures that we properly account for the redshift dependence of the effective properties of ULAs (dark energy or dark matter behavior) when computing the distances between background galaxies and the lens (or the observer) needed for the weak gravitational lensing calibration of the scaling laws a described in Sect.~\ref{sec:weak_lensing_calibration}.
-Figure~\ref{fig:hubble} shows the influence of ULA mass on the Hubble rate in a cosmology with a high ULA abundance as dark matter.
+We use {\texttt {axionCAMB}} to modify the Hubble rate as a function of redshift $H(z)$ for a universe with dark matter composed of ULAs.
+Using an updated Hubble rate ensures that we properly account for the redshift dependence of the Hubble rate on the effective properties of ULAs (dark energy or dark matter behavior in the Hubble rate) when computing the distances between background galaxies and the lens (or the observer) needed for the weak gravitational lensing calibration of the scaling laws a described in Sect.~\ref{sec:weak_lensing_calibration}.
+Fig.~\ref{fig:hubble} shows the influence of ULA mass on the Hubble rate in a cosmology with a high ULA abundance as dark matter.
 We also use {\texttt {axionCAMB}} to compute the matter power spectrum.
-We then compute the r.m.s density fluctuations (Eq.~\ref{eq:rms_density}) and use it as an input of the multiplicity function $f(\sigma)$ from \cite{Tinker2008} to compute the halo number density since a precise and accurate fitting function dedicated to ULAs cosmologies is not currently available.
+We then compute the r.m.s. density fluctuations (Eq.~\ref{eq:rms_density}) and use them as input to the multiplicity function $f(\sigma)$ from \cite{Tinker2008} to compute the halo number density.

-This modeling choice is justified by the results of \cite{May2023}, which showed that there is a broad agreement between the HMF measured on their simulations including ULA particles as dark matter and the prediction of a fitting function obtained from a $\Lambda\mathrm{CDM}$ simulation, but using the ULA power spectrum.
-Additionally, \cite{May2023} found that current multiplicity functions for ultra-light axions based on the extended Press-Schechter formalism \citep{Du2017, Kulkarni2022} actually do not perform as well as the former method.